-Registrations close on 7 July 2017, but please register early as the course will not proceed if insufficient registrations are received.
+REGISTRATIONS CLOSE 12 JULY 2019 — Please register early as the course will not proceed if insufficient registrations are received.

 The main presenter is Mr Dennis Forte a chemical engineer with extensive experience in extrusion processing and die design, having worked with a variety of companies and extruded products, including breakfast cereals and snacks, pet foods and aqua-feeds, pasta, and confectionery.

 Mr Gordon Young is a food process engineer who has worked in extrusion technology in both University research and with private companies.
 He is also experienced in a wide range of other food processing technologies, including specific expertise in drying technology and thermal processing.

 Available to course participants at 20% discount to list price.
 If pre-ordered (see option on Registration Form), a copy will be provided at the course.
 Limited spare copies will also be available for perusal/purchase at the course until sold out (orders at the same book cost, plus delivery, will be accepted for delivery after the course).

 Food & Feed Extrusion Technology: An Applied Approach to Extrusion Theory